Noxwizard/dnscrypt-winclient/README.md

 - Enable DNSCrypt on multiple adapters via a checkbox
 - Specify a port and protocol to send on
 - Start/Stop the DNSCrypt proxy
+- Connect to OpenDNS via IPv6
+- Connect to OpenDNS with Parental Controls enabled
+- Enable the proxy to act as a gateway device

 When a box is unchecked or the application is closed, all DNS server settings are reverted to their original state.
 This is so that browsing doesn't break if the proxy isn't restarted on the next system start.
 The "(Automatic)" marker appears if no DNS servers were assigned and they are provided by the router/ISP.